Samsung Galaxy Tab 7.7: Hardware

 The Tab 7.7 is not technically related to the other Galaxy Tabs except the 7.0 Plus with which it shares almost everything apart from the screen and a slightly faster processor of the same type as used in the 7.7.

 The previously launched 8.9" and 10.1" Galaxy Tabs are equipped with a different (and slower) processor, different screen technology and they are not expandable by microSD cards.
 The original Galaxy Tab 7 is also different from every angle.

 As with all Honeycomb tablets, the number of buttons has been reduced: The usual Home, Menu, Back, and Search buttons, which are present in most Android devices, are embedded in the notification and menu bar.
 The only physical buttons are Power, Volume Up, and Volume Down.

-Like every other tablet from the Galaxy Tab series also the Tab 7.7 comes with the Samsung PDMI-like proprietary interface connector, which is used for both charging and data transfer.
+Like every other tablet from the Galaxy Tab series also the Tab 7.7 also comes with the Samsung PDMI-like proprietary interface connector, which is used for both charging and data transfer.
 A keyboard dock will be available as well as a charging/data dock with a microHDMI out connector.

 The cameras used are well known from many other Galaxy Tabs, the 2 MP front-facing camera has a fixed focus and is designed to be used for video chat or self-portraits.
-The 3 MP rear camera features autofocus and a LED flash light.
+The 3 MP rear camera features autofocus and an LED flash.

 3G connectivity is supported in the P6800 models, dual Wi-Fi a/b/g/n antennas, which can operate at 2.4 and 5 GHz frequencies, are standard on all models.

 The Galaxy Tab 7.7 offers full phone functionality with a phone-like receiver/mic arrangement, on the Wi-Fi-only versions it can still be used for VOIP calls.
 Wired or Bluetooth headsets can be used as well as speaker mode.

 On almost every review device used by several tech blogs or magazines an infrared port for using the Tab 7.7 as a remote control for entertainment devices such) as TV sets or DVD players was fitted (and a suitable app installed) but apparently this is not the case on the production units.
-However, in the US, a Verizon branded model does include the IR port.
+However, in the US, a Verizon-branded model does include the IR port.

 Galaxy Tab 2

 The Samsung Galaxy Tab 2 (7.0) is a newer model (summer 2012) of the 7.0 Plus.
-It is equipped with Android 4.0, is available with 8 GB internal storage and comes with the infrared smart remote control IR Blaster.
+It is equipped with Android 4.0, is available with 8 GB internal storage, and comes with the infrared smart remote control IR Blaster.